zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Supported claims

-The Gluu server supports these values for claims:
+The Gluu Server supports these values for claims:

 * uid: a valid user id
 * displayName: a previously chosen user name that is displayed